Andrew-code2020/ms3onlinecookbook/README.md

 Bug - Error in HTML Validator
  - In the validator https://validator.w3.org/
- - Errors related to the jinja template and url_for kept coming up
+ - Errors related to the jinja template, url_for and parsing kept coming up
  - I checked it versus the mini project and the format was the exact same
- - I will research what to do here for future development but for now the error stand when you run the code through the validator
+ - I will research on what to do here for future development but for now the errors stand when you run the code through the html validator

+Bug - Visual
-Change Go to Recipes to Breakfast recipes and Renders better on Mobile device
+- The words Go to Breakfast recipes appeared in the profile and recipe pages at first
+- Unfrotunately the words rendered unevenly on a Mobile device
+- We shorten the words to Breakfast Recipes which rendered better

-- Bug Placeholder
+Bug - Placeholder
  - The placeholder gave the site an unclear orange placeholder where the placeholder should be
- - Despite our attempts to modify the color we were unsuccessful so we removed the placeholder code across the site.
+ - Despite our attempts to modify the color we were unsuccessful so we removed the placeholder code across the entire site.
  - This had a minimum effect on the site style
  - In future development I would like to reintroduce placeholders with a color that reflects the style of the site.

 Active Class in Navbar
-- We tried to introduce the active class to help user navigate our page
+- We tried to introduce the active class to help the user navigate our page
-- As you can see if you click on Breakfast, Lunch, Dinner and Snacks, log in or register the background color changes to a light blue letting the user know where they are on the website
+- As you can see if you click on Breakfast, Lunch, Dinner and Snacks, Log in or register the background color changes to a light blue letting the user know where they are on the website
-- This was not as intuitive to code as in bootstrap.
+- This was not as intuitive to code as in bootstrap
 - A combination of if and else from jinja, a variable in our python code and then some custom css allowed us to render the active class.

 Base template code
-- At the beginning of the project our homepage was the base.html tempalte
+- At the beginning of the project our homepage was the base.html template
-- To create a home page we removed base.html from python root
+- To create a home page we removed base.html from homepage python view
-- Initially the developer got confused about how to seperate a base template from a homepage.
+- Initially the developer got confused about how to seperate a base template from the homepage view.
 - Eventually we seperated the two pages and removed some junk code from the base.html which held a card very similar to our hero image on the landing page
+- This simplified the development process

 Heading Bugs in Navbar
-- On the base.html page on a medium size screen you will see Temple Lean Recipes in the top left of the screen.
-During development I noticed on a small screen that this text would wrap around the other navigation list items Breakfast, Lunch, Dinner and Snacks.
-The words 'Temple Lean' part would sit on top of the list items and Recipes would sit below the the list items.
-I input the class of hide-on-small-only class to avoid heading Temple Lean Recipes rendering above and below the recipe navigation list items.
-In future development I would like to contain the words Temple Lean Recipes adjust them to the mobie device rather than remove them for small devices and bring them back on larger ones.
+- On the any page on a medium size screen you will see Temple Lean Recipes in the top left of the screen.
+- During development I noticed on a small screen that this text would wrap around the other navigation list items Breakfast, Lunch, Dinner and Snacks
+- The words 'Temple Lean' part would sit on top of the list items and Recipes would sit below the list items
+- I input the class of hide-on-small-only class to avoid the text Temple Lean Recipes rendering above and below the recipe navigation list items
+- In future development I would like to contain the words Temple Lean Recipes but adjust them to the mobie device rather than remove them for small devices and bring them back on larger devices

 JS Tabs
+- Initially we deployed js tabs on the recipe pages of our site from https://www.w3schools.com/default.asp as per our milestone 2 project
-- converted to materialize collapsible due to JS tabs rendering same information on each loop and because it cut down the amount of code we need.
+- We diverted to a materialize collapsible due to JS tabs rendering same information on each loop which we could not change
+- And because it cut down the amount of code we need in our js.
+- The tabs also continued to slip outside there parent element and overflow onto other areas of the page

 Pictures
--height in form that led to height styling versus height in recipes that need to be added to make pictures look uniform -could find answer for this one
+- In initial development we had pictures in our forms
+- Unfortunately setting the height of the pictures in these forms also triggered a change in picture height for the recipe pages
+- We couldn't find a suitable seperation using conventional css classes so we removed the pictures from the login and register form
+- We set the picture heights in the css for the remaining picture
+- This isn't perfectly fixed as the heights still don't quite render images perfectly
+- We suspect this might be a flaw in materialize which led us to consider possibly returning to using Bootstrap in future

 Delete profile (Not logging out)
--During the development of the delete functionality a bug was recognised whereby a profile could be deleted but the user was not logged out
+- During the development of the delete functionality a bug was recognised whereby a profile could be deleted but the user was not logged out
--The user could then click the profile button and then get a jinja error message -to eradicate this bug we input the pop method into the delete function and redirected the usier back to register page -this solved the bug and kept the user away from unwanted error screens
+- The user could then click the profile button and then get a jinja error message
+- To eradicate this bug we input the pop method into the delete function and redirected the user back to the registeration page
+- This solved the bug and kept the user away from unwanted error screens

 Breakfast page

--JS Tabs overflow on right handside light blue
+- JS Tabs overflow on right handside light blue
--Tried div tab overflow hidden in custom css didn't work -Tried container in French Toast
+- Tried div tab overflow hidden in custom css didn't work
+- Tried container in French Toast
--solved with css display property
+- solved with css display property

 Profile page
--Email for profile directory @ symbol caused a root error
+- Email for profile directory @ symbol caused a root error

 Gitpod
--Code beautifer stopped working
+- Code beautifer stopped working a few times during the developement of this project

 Container class in materialise (Be careful !!!)
--If included in base html and code extended to other html then if class container present appears to wrap content twice and shrink size noticeably.
+- If included in base html and code extended to other html then if class container present appears to wrap content twice and shrink size noticeably.
 Removed container from register html to solve this.

 Future Development
 - Recipe Videos